aurimas13/Machine-Learning-Goodness/README.md

 # Neural Nets on Tabular Data | Day 43
 + Took it easy today.
 Created two notebooks with some explanations on Neural Nets for Tabular Data there while using TensorFlow and PyTorch.
 The former uses in-built embeddings and is short and can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_43_Example_of_Neural_Networks_for_Tabular_Data_Demonstration_2.ipynb) while the latter uses Neural Nets for Tabular Data with PyTorch with less explanation and can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_44_Example_of_Neural_Networks_for_Tabular_with_PyTorch_Demonstration.ipynb).
 + Came across predictions on AI by Andrew Ng for the next 10 years.
 Great read.
 Have a look yourself as item **55** [here](#worthy-tools) or access straight through [here](https://venturebeat.com/ai/andrew-ng-predicts-the-next-10-years-in-ai/?sf162890539=1).

+# ChatGPT & Think Bayes | Day 44
++ Delved into ChatGPT by reading a paper showing that it performs much better than GPT3 and more like a nine-year old kid.
+It can be found as item **56** [here](#worthy-tools) or accessed straight through [here](https://arxiv.org/pdf/2302.02083.pdf) and read a nice article on how ChatGPT helps to automate Machine Learning projects found as item **57** [here](#worthy-tools) or accesed straight through [here](https://towardsai.net/p/l/how-chatgpt-helps-you-to-automate-machine-learning).
++ Came across a book on [an introduction to Bayesian statistics](#worthy-books) as item **10** there that uses computational methods relevant for MLK practitioners:
+1. This book uses Python code instead of math!
+2. There’s a Jupyter notebook for every chapter
+3. Code is written in NumPy, SciPy, and Pandas
+This book can also be accessed strraight as item [here](https://twitter.com/TheSequenceAI/status/1541264801074143232?s=20&t=KyB3eXH00O3HlsUEecSH9g)

 # Public
 [(Back to top)](#table-of-contents)